MTstateIntroStats/IntroStatTextbook/docs/06-inference-num.md

 ```

-**Simulation-based inference for paired mean difference** Simulation-based inference for quantitative data will use functions in the `catstats` package, as we did for categorical data.
+#### Simulation-based inference for paired mean difference {-}

+Simulation-based inference for quantitative data will use functions in the `catstats` package, as we did for categorical data.

 ```r